ceballos-alberto/arav-air/README.md

 ## Launch a demo of the project

-Close current command line window and open a new one in the base directory, the execute the demo:
+Close current command line window and open a new one in the base directory, then execute the demo:

 `cd arav_air`